arod1104/arod1104/README.md

 ---

+#### - 💻 I am very familiar with programming languages such as C/C++, Java, Python, JavaScript/Typescript and have made several projects in these languages including Connect 4, Baccarat, AlbatrossCC, and a job tracking website called DevJobTracker (see pinned)

+---

 #### - 🔭 I’m currently working on building my personal website.
 This platform will not only showcase my portfolio of past and upcoming projects (including being able to write in a custom made language I made during my time in college) but also feature my resume, detailing my work experience and skills.

 ---

 #### - 🌱 I’m consistently learning new technologies and best practices in software development to keep my skills sharp and up-to-date.
 Right now, I am learning more about front end technologies such as React and Bootstrap to give my upcoming personal website some personality.
-I also plan on learning back-end technologies such as Go, Docker, and AWS, where I plan on giving people the opportunity to experiment with my own programming language also known as Albatross.
+I also plan on learning back-end technologies such as Go, Docker, and AWS, where I plan on giving people the opportunity to experiment with my own compiled programming language also known as Albatross written in C.

 ---